Last updated on February 7th, 2023 at 10:10 am

-So, you’ve noticed that incline curls are so much harder than “normal” bicep curls.
+You must have noticed yourself how much harder incline bicep curls are than “normal” bicep curls.

 In fact, so much so, that you have to reduce the weight considerably on inclines.